-Top 10 things to know about the Sony Xperia XZ Premium
+9 things to know about the Sony Xperia XZ Premium

 Interested in this phone?
 Here are a few things you need to know about Sony's best phone ever.

-This is the second 4K phone, and the first with HDR
+This is Sony's second 4K phone, but its first with HDR

 Sony debuted the 4K smartphone in 2015 with the Xperia Z5 Premium, and this year's follow-up has a better, brighter 5.5-inch 4K panel with a trick up its sleeve: HDR support.

 Content that supports HDR — High Dynamic Range — will look more vivid and colorful on the XZ Premium's 4K display.
-Let's just hope that Netflix updates its app to support the Premium's setup because we need some of that streaming goodness on here.

-It may be only the second phone to launch with the Snapdragon 835

-Qualcomm's Snapdragon 835 is one of the most anticipated updates to phone chips in a long time.
-Faster, more efficient, with better support for VR, high-speed LTE, and smarter cameras, the Sony Xperia XZ Premium may be only the second device to launch with the chip after the Samsung Galaxy S8.

-A phone with a 4K needs a powerful SoC inside.
-The Xperia Z5 Premium was powered by the troubled Snapdragon 810, and while it didn't have performance problems, it also didn't upscale a lot of content.
-Sony says that this year's follow-up will take it upon itself to do just that, and that's mainly because the Snapdragon 835 can take the hit without affecting the battery too harshly.
+Let's just hope that app developers get up to speed with supporting it — Netflix, at the moment, still only supports the LG G6.

+Beyond that, the screen itself is really good for daily use.
+It's bright, crisp and colorful — and Sony gives you a few display settings to tweak it how you want it to look.

-The new camera isn't all new
+The camera is new, but isn't the best

 People don't buy phones; they buy cameras that connect to the internet.
-Sony understands this, and has designed its devices around the camera experience for years.
-But as much as it's tried to outdo the likes of Samsung, LG and Apple, it continues to come up short.
+Sony understands this and has designed its devices around the camera experience for years.
+But as much as it's tried to outdo the likes of Samsung, LG, and Apple, it continues to come up short.

+There's a massive speed improvement, but the end results aren't matching the competition.

 Sony thinks the XZ Premium has what it takes to beat the competition in 2017 with a new "Motion Eye" camera setup that lowers the resolution from 23 megapixels to 19 while increasing the size of the individual pixels, ensuring improved low-light results.
 At the same time, a new connection between the camera sensor and the phone's memory allows for caching of photos — predictive capture, as it's called — five times faster than any previous Sony phone, so no frames are lost during quick-shutter action shots.

-That same new setup also allows for the new 960fps slow motion mode, which looks to deliver outstanding results.
-I can't wait to use this.
+It may only be 720p but think about the contrast between a regular 30fps capture and something as smooth as 960fps, slowed down to look great on this big, beautiful screen.

+You can only take very short clips and it takes a bit of time to get used to how the interface for super-slow-motion works, but it's a great trick that sets the XZ Premium apart from most other phones.

-The glass backs are reflective af
+The glass back is reflective AF

-Seriously, this is the most reflective phone I've ever seen.
+Seriously, this is just about the most reflective phone we've seen — right on par with the HTC U11.
 The Luminous Chrome variant is the worst offender, offering an easily-tarnished mirror finish that shows off every fingerprint.

 As long as you're not too particular, and walk around with a microfiber cloth in your bag or pocket, the Xperia XZ Premium could stay pristine, but it's likely to pick up hairline scratches pretty quickly — a problem with all phones, but exacerbated by the reflectiveness of the Gorilla Glass 5.